orcwg/orcwg/ai-policy-and-compliance-sig/minutes/2026-06-29-ai-policy-and-compliance-sig.md

  - Security: YES, if there's a policy angle
  - Project policies, such as dealing with AI generated contributions: WE'LL SEE
 - Coordination of interaction between CRA and AI Act: no decision, but we agreed to keep this in mind and keep both SIGs involved
+- The group is invited to discuss the currently open EC consultation on high-risk AI
+- An overview was given of other ongoing work (such as the AI Act's standards) and upcoming work (such as the EC consultation on the AI Act's research exemption)